Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 What Are Dates?

 Don't be shocked.
-Some people have never heard of this fruit.
-Even those who do know about dates think of them only as a snack or sweet treat; they might not realize the healthy role it can play in one's diet.
+Not everyone has heard of this delicious fruit.
+And even those who do know about dates might think of them only as a snack or sweet treat.
+You might not realize the healthy role they can play in your diet.